 Q: What is the cost to participate in LWOW?

 A: LWOW is a nonprofit organization.
 To that end, we require that each participating school pay an Administration Fee.
 Students from non-participating schools are welcome to apply to LWOW X, our all-virtual program.
-Students from non-participating schools, as well as students from schools only participating in LWOW Original, are responsible for a USD $50 Application Fee (due upon application) and USD $500 participation fee.
+Students from non-participating schools, as well as students from schools only participating in LWOW Original, are responsible for a USD $50 application fee and USD $500 participation fee.
 If you are responsible for an application fee, please submit your application, and we will reach out to you regarding the application fee payment instructions.
 Once payment is complete, your application will be considered.

 Participants in LWOW Original must attend the Sprint weekend on April 17-18, 2020 (Coral Gables, FL) and the all-virtual LWOW X ConPosium, and the in-person LWOW O ConPosium (Coral Gables, FL, USA).
 Schools and students work together to determine a funding arrangement—some students are fully funded by their schools, others are self-funded, and some schools provide a partial stipend.
 Note that winning students for LWOW X have their flight + accommodations to Miami, Florida to present at the LWOW Original ConPosium covered by a generous donor.